colonyos/pollenator/README.md

 # Introduction
 > A pollinator is an organism that transfers pollen between flowers, aiding in plant reproduction and biodiversity. -- ChatGPT

-*"May be we need some kind of software that transfers code between execution environments, aiding in plattform code execution and supporting diverse software stacks?"*
+*"May be we need some kind of software that transfers code between execution environments, aiding in platform code execution and supporting diverse software stacks?"*

 ## Quick usage
-Execute this code on your **local computer** to execute code remotely on the LUMI supercomputer.
+Execute this code on your **local computer** to execute main.py **remotely on the LUMI supercomputer**.

 ```console
 mkdir test; cd test